mever-team/FairBench/docs/llms.md

 calling the LLM, and creating a dataset that maps each demographic configuration for some known prediction `y` to an LLM-ordained answer `yhat`.
 This is done by providing a list containing pairs of ideal targets and input query prototypes, like below.

-Importantly, a function is required for matching the textual LLM ouput to
+Importantly, a function `answer_search` is required for matching the textual LLM output to prediction labels.
+That, for example, can be as simple as string matching or a (assumed unbiased) text classification model.

 ```python
 query_prototypes = [